Zagster

 Zagster (est. in 2007) was a venture-funded startup company based in Boston, Massachusetts that designed, built and operated bike sharing programs for cities, universities, corporate campuses, hotels, and residential communities across the United States.
 As of July 2019, it operated over 200 bike sharing programs.
-The bicycle program was suspended in March 2020 due to the COVID-19 pandemic, and then the company terminated all operations in June 2020.
+The bicycle program was suspended in March 2020 due to the COVID-19 pandemic, and then the company terminated bicycle sharing operations in June 2020 and sold its scooter operations division to Superpedestrian.

 History

 Zagster was founded in 2007 by Drexel University graduates Timothy Ericson and Jason Meinzer as "CityRyde".
 CityRyde initially sought to operate a bike-sharing program in the Philadelphia region, but later established itself as a software provider and consultant in the industry.

 In September 2009, CityRyde launched Spark, the world’s first off-the-shelf bike-sharing fleet management software, at the University of Chicago.
 Spark's features included electronic user registration, automated rental processes, integration with automated locking mechanisms, a customized reporting dashboard, and the ability to integrate with existing systems.
 Spark was implemented at 10 universities, including the University of Chicago, Cornell University, University of Colorado at Boulder and Drexel University.

 In July 2011, CityRyde received Verified Carbon Standard validation of its software.

 In 2012 CityRyde was renamed Zagster and moved to Cambridge, Massachusetts to join the TechStars startup accelerator program.
 Zagster was also selected as a finalist for the MassChallenge startup competition in 2012.
 The company raised a $1M funding round in fall 2012 led by LaunchCapital, which also included Fontinalis Partners, Jean Hammond, John Landry, and Semyon Dukach.

 Zagster launched bike sharing programs for General Motors, Duke University, and Cleveland, Ohio in the summer of 2014.
 In 2015, the company launched bike sharing programs for Workday, Inc., Intuitive Surgical, Purdue University, and Samsung in California.

 On December 12, 2018, Zagster began operating under the name "Pace" in the city of Santa Clarita, CA.

 In January 2019, Zagster started performing fleet management services for scooter and e-bike companies with Spin being their first client.
 This model expanded during 2019 with Zagster partnering with multiple micromobility companies on fleet management.

 The bicycle program was suspended in March 2020 due to the COVID-19 pandemic, and then the company terminated all operations in June 2020.
 Boston-based micromobility startup Superpedestrian acquired Zagster's e-scooter operations and launched a shared electric scooter-sharing service called Link.